ome/omero-guides/iviewer_viewing.rst

        .. image:: images/Iviewer12.png

 #.
 Work with images in the multi-view mode.
-There are several ways how to get full views of the images from the thumbnails in the left-hand column.
+There are several ways to get full views of the images from the thumbnails in the left-hand column.

    - ``Clicking once`` on a thumbnail opens the corresponding image in the currently active central pane viewer window, replacing the image in that viewer window.